pidemo/jb-funders-collaborative-hub/README.md

 # jb-fch

+## Current Script Status

+**Important:** At the moment, `add-collaboration.js` and `add-event.js` are the main scripts currently in use.
+The files `collaborations.js` and `events.js` are future iterations that haven't been implemented yet.

 ## Instructions for Webflow Website Managers

 To ensure the collaboration forms work properly with the custom scripts, please follow these guidelines when updating or creating forms in Webflow: